gameyfin/docs/docs/installation/migration-from-v1.md

 ### What to do?

-1. **Backup your Gameyfin v1 data**: Make sure to backup your Gameyfin v1 data, especially the database file and any custom configurations you may have.
+1. **Backup your Gameyfin v1 data**: Make sure to back up your Gameyfin v1 data, especially the database file and any custom configurations you may have.
 2. **Install Gameyfin v2**: Follow the [installation guide](../installation/index.md) to install Gameyfin v2.
 3. **Reconfigure your settings**: You will need to reconfigure your settings in Gameyfin v2.
 Some settings may have changed or been removed, so please refer to the documentation for the new settings.
 4. **Reimport your data**: Add your game libraries again in Gameyfin v2.
 You will need to reimport your games and their metadata.
 Gameyfin v2 supports importing from various sources, so you can choose the one that suits you best.